Presidency of Fidel V. Ramos: PEA-Amari Scandal

-Role in EDSA 2 ouster of President Joseph Estrada
+EDSA 2

 A longstanding criticism of Ramos was whether his role in the ouster of President Joseph Estrada was motivated by his fear of being prosecuted in connection with the Centennial Expo and other scams.
 When President Gloria Macapagal-Arroyo granted Estrada executive clemency after having been found guilty of plunder by the special Sandiganbayan court in September 2007, Ramos heavily criticized Arroyo's decision.
 Estrada's son, Senator Jinggoy Estrada, retaliated by asking Ramos to first "come clean" on the alleged multi-billion-peso anomalies involved in the PEA-AMARI, IPP and other deals negotiated during his term.

-Unsound economic policies
+Economic policies

-Leftist groups have criticised Ramos' economic reforms such as privatization, deregulation and trade liberalization, claiming that the economic growth posted during his presidency was "artificial."
-They blamed him for the slowdown of the Philippine economy during the 1997 East Asian financial crisis.
+Leftist groups have criticised Ramos' Neoliberal economic reforms such as privatization, deregulation and trade liberalization, claiming that the economic growth posted during his presidency was "artificial."
+They blamed him for the slowdown of the Philippine economy during the 1997 Asian financial crisis.
 The sale of Petron to Aramco is specifically criticized as resulting to the loss of the government's effective leverage on domestic oil prices.
 Along with the deregulation of the entire oil industry, Petron's privatization is blamed for the continuing surge in oil prices that has particularly proved to be deleterious to the masses amidst the obtaining high petroleum costs in the global market.

 In 1998, Ramos hesitantly admitted that, contrary to what his government earlier claimed, the economic fundamentals of the country may actually be unsound.
 His admission came following the discovery of a secret memorandum issued by the National Economic Development Authority director-general during the president to tell the Filipinos the truth about the state of the economy and that they ought to prepare for worse.
 According to former University of the Philippines president Francisco Nemenzo, Ramos "has done nothing to reverse or slow down the implementation" of the harmful IMF-imposed structural reforms.

-WikiLeaks exposé
+Leaked diplomatic cables

-On August 30, 2011, WikiLeaks exposed reports sent by the United States Embassy in Manila that contain detail that the Libyan government under Muammar Gaddafi allegedly contributed about US$200,000 to the presidential campaign of Ramos in 1992.
+On August 30, 2011, leaked diplomatic cables sent by the United States Embassy in Manila revealed that the Libyan government under Muammar Gaddafi allegedly contributed about US$200,000 to the presidential campaign of Ramos in 1992.
 The report said it was former House Speaker Jose de Venecia who brought Ramos to Gaddafi.
-Reports said that Ramos and De Venecia "had been engaged in shady dealings in both Libya and Iraq involving construction contracts for his firm, and had tried to "repay" his Libyan benefactors by acting as their front man and errand boy."
-The same report added that there was a lot of speculation when Ramos and De Venecia left for a secret trip abroad in middle of the 1992 campaign, and implied that this connection with the Libyan government was one of the objectives.